D0n9X1n/markdown-preview.vim/README.md

 6. then you can open your vim and type **:MarkdownPreview Github** to check whether it is ok

 ###Usage
+You can see exmaple document here [TEST.md](./TEST.md)

 ####Common Usage
 1. edit your markdown doc normally
 2. when you want to preview it in html you just use **:MarkdownPreview default** to show your doc in your browser
 3. if you want to change your style. you just use **:MarkdownPreview GitHub** in github style markdown view
-4. you can also use the following code to have more fun
+4. you can also use the following code to bind key maps.
 ```
 map <leader>m :MarkdownPreview GitHub<CR>
 ```